Speech Pathologists specialising in voice, swallow and upper airway disorders and head & neck cancer

 Initial consultation

-Prior to your initial consultation, Danielle will have researched your case with all available information detailed in your referral and other medical correspondence, if applicable.
+Prior to your initial consultation, our team will have researched your case with all available information detailed in your referral and other medical correspondence, if applicable.
 You will have had the opportunity to complete a range of questionnaires, which assist in understanding the nature and severity of your complaints.
 Completion of these questionnaires also allows us to measure change across treatment sessions.
 If you haven’t completed these questionnaires and are interested in doing so, click here.

 The initial consultation is typically 60 minutes in length.
 This allows time for a detailed case history, allowing you time to explain your concerns in detail.
 The consultation also allows time for relevant clinical assessment, education and if appropriate, a trial of any initial treatment which you can then take away with you to practice.